SzymonNastaly/SzymonNastaly.github.io/content/blog/four-months-in-oman/index.md

 Oman has a beautiful geology, nature and beautiful cities one should visit.
 _Wadis_ (Arabic word for river valleys) have beautiful greenery which is very rare in the rest of the desert country.
-The most famous and widely visited wadi is called _Wadi Shab_ and I definitely recommend a visit!
+The most famous and widely visited wadi is called _Wadi Shab_ (see picture in the beginning of this blogpost).
 But there are also many others.

 {{ ri(